keptn/lifecycle-toolkit/docs-new/docs/guides/evaluatemetrics.md

   in a centralized namespace
   such as `keptn-system`.

-For an example of how to specify a `KeptnMetricsProvider` with a secret, refer to the [example section](../reference/crd-reference/metricsprovider.md#examples) of the `KeptnMetricsProvider` CRD reference page.
+For an example of how to specify a KeptnMetricsProvider with a Secret, refer to the [example section](../reference/crd-reference/metricsprovider.md#examples) of the KeptnMetricsProvider CRD reference page.

 ### Define KeptnMetric information